 Information for jobseekers

-When looking for a job it may be useful to know that some employers have the right to request a police record extract directly from the police when they employ.
-In other cases they may ask you to present a police record extract.
+Those seeking employment should know that some employers have the right to request a record extract directly from the police when hiring.
+In other cases, they may ask jobseekers to show an extract.

-The employer has the right to contact the police directly and request an extract from the criminal records registry if you are going to work with or in one of the following professional categories:
+Employers have the right to contact the police directly and request an extract from the criminal record when hiring in the following occupational categories:

 - psychiatric care

 - compulsory care of addicts

 - companies installing alarms